ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_nav2planner_plugin.rst

   nav2_util::declare_parameter_if_not_declared(node_, name_ + ".interpolation_resolution", rclcpp::ParameterValue(0.1));
   node_->get_parameter(name_ + ".interpolation_resolution", interpolation_resolution_);

+Here, ``name_ + ".interpolation_resolution"`` is fetching the ROS parameters ``interpolation_resolution`` which is specific to our planner.
+Navigation2 allows loading of multiple plugins and to keep things organized each plugin is mapped to some ID/name.
+Now if we want to retrieve the parameters for that specific plugin, we use ``<mapped_name_of_plugin>.<name_of_parameter>`` as done in the above snippet.
+For example, our example planner is mapped to the name "GridBased" and to retrieve the ``interpolation_resolution`` parameter which is specific to "GridBased", we used ``Gridbased.interpolation_resolution``.
+In other words, ``GridBased`` is used as a namespace for plugin-specific parameters.
+We will see more on this when we discuss the parameters file (or params file).

 In ``createPlan()`` method, we need to create a path from the given start to goal poses.
 The ``StraightLine::createPlan()`` is called using start pose and goal pose to solve the global path planning problem.
 Upon succeeding, it converts the path to the ``nav_msgs::msg::Path`` and returns to the planner server.
 Below annotation shows the implementation of this method.

 .. code-block:: c++